 Florida law establishes deadlines by which an injured party must file a lawsuit after suffering an injury.
 These statutory deadlines are known as statutes of limitation.

-The deadline for filing most types of personal injury lawsuits in Florida is four years from the date of the injury.
-However, wrongful death cases typically have a two-year statute of limitations.
+The deadline for filing most types of personal injury lawsuits in Florida is two years from the date of the injury.
+However, wrongful death cases also have a two-year statute of limitations.
 If an injured party misses the deadline to file a personal injury lawsuit, they lose the right to obtain financial compensation for their injuries.

 Is There a Non-Economic Damage Cap in Florida?